 Boston Cream Pie Cupcakes

 Bill, with his usual hesitance to try anything new, almost passed over one of these gems after lunch.
 “Uh, I’m not really into that sort of cupcake.”
 Oh, really????
-Yellow cake, pastry cream and chocolate ganache?
+Homemade cupcakes, rich vanilla custard, and chocolate ganache?

 He likes all three of those.
 He was persuaded to try one and quickly declared his love for these Boston Cream Pie Cupcakes, imagine that?
 Hmmmm, I guess I know his palate better than he does.

 The first time I made Boston cream cupcakes, I took a tip from Martha Stewart, cut the cupcakes in half horizontally, and added a tablespoon of the vanilla custard on the bottom half of each cupcake, topping with the other half, and drizzling with the unchilled ganache.

 This time, I used my cupcake coring tool and removed a cylinder from the middle of each cupcake.
 I had plenty of filling leftover, so feel free to scoop out even more cake to make a bigger receptacle for the filling.

 PRO-Tip: If you don’t have a cupcake coring tool, just use a serrated knife to cut out some of the middle of each cupcake without cutting through the bottom or sides.

 Next, I used a narrow spoon to drop a scoop of filling into the well and smoothed the top.
 Using a piping bag with an open top is another terrific option.

 Reserve the tops from each piece of cake removed from the middle of the cupcakes, and trim to make a cap to seal in the custard.
 This is optional.
 I’ve made filled cupcakes without adding the caps.